Object / IdentityMaciej Trzciński

 HackNation PL 2025 participants at work

-Need a content infrastructure engineer for your B2B SaaS?
-A senior pair of hands on a Next.js build?
-A mentor for your hackathon?
+Need a content infrastructure engineer, a human pair of hands on a Next.js build, or a mentor for your hackathon?
 Any of the above.